-A. For damages as a result of sewage back up, contact the Insurance Division of Budget and Finance at 410-887-8400, and ask for Liabilities.
+A. 5.5 or drains 0.1 of the 2012 National Standard Plumbing Code (which has been adopted by Baltimore County) requires backwater valves to be installed on all fixtures and that are below the level of the street curb to protect against basement sewage backups.
+For damages as a result of sewage back up, contact the Insurance Division of Budget and Finance at 410-887-8400, and ask for Liabilities.

 Q. How do I coordinate an inspection time?

-A. You may take advantage of Inspection Connection where you will be able to schedule, reschedule, inquire or inquire about an inspection by calling 410-887-4638 and follow the prompts.
+A. You may take advantage of Inspection Connection where you will be able to schedule, reschedule, inquire about an inspection.
+Or, you can inquire about an inspection by calling 410-887-4638 and follow the prompts.
 You will need:

 - Your permit number

 You and your contractor should coordinate your inspection requests so that they can be provided in a timely manner.
-To contact your area inspector call 410-887-3620, Monday through Friday, between 7:30 - 8 a.m. or 3 - 3:30 p.m.
+To contact your area inspector call 410-887-3620, Monday through Friday, between 7:30 to 8 a.m. or 3 to 3:30 p.m.

-Q. Where can I obtain information and/or forms used in the plumbing process?
+Q. Where can I obtain information and forms used in the plumbing process?
 May I file the permit?

-A. You may obtain information and forms, available online at Plumbing Inspections and/or call 410-887-3620.
+A. You may obtain information and forms, available online or call 410-887-3620.
 Only a licensed plumber may file a permit.